stanislaw/SoftwareDesignHeuristics/README.md

 > - Readable & predictive tests.
 > - A strong social network.
 >
-> It’s only when there is a large audience for stable information (such as the
+> It's only when there is a large audience for stable information (such as the
 > JUnit API) that we resort to separate documentation.

 See